 The Skybox Loge Section, which requires a special loge ticket for entry, is literally built into the stadium and features views of the 15th and 16th holes as well as couches, HD televisions, and an incredible selection of food and beverages.

-There are no other tickets sold that are specifically for the 16th hole.
-There is no grass seating or standing room area with a view of this hole.
-There are about 3,700 General Admission seats.
-That means that anyone who paid to get into the Waste Management Phoenix Open can sit in those areas.
+There are no other tickets sold that are specifically for the 16th hole, and there is no grass seating or standing room area with a view of this hole.
+However, there are about 3,700 General Admission seats, which means that anyone who paid to get into the Waste Management Phoenix Open can sit in those areas.